 Looking for alternatives to Udemy?

-While Udemy is a decent platform for hosting your online course there may be some things that you just don’t like about them.
+While Udemy is a decent platform for hosting your online course, there may be some things you don’t like about them.

-Maybe it’s the fact that you don’t have complete control over your course or that they don’t let you steer your students to your own personal mailing list, or that they have regulated pricing within there platform.
+Maybe it’s because you don’t have complete control over your course, that they don’t let you steer your students to your mailing list, or that they have regulated pricing within their platform.

-Whatever the reason there are definitely other options out there for you to consider and in this article, I’m going to share 5 of the top platforms out there.
+Whatever the reason, there are other options out there for you to consider, and in this article, I’m going to share 5 of the best platforms out there.

 #1 Teachable